richamudi/snake-and-food-game/README.md

 Control a snake using keyboard arrow keys

-Food particles appear randomly on the screen
+Food tiles appear randomly on the screen

 Each time the snake eats food: